lrheault/polmeth2020/_pages/instructions.md

 ---

 This page summarizes the format of the online conference.

-Importantly, we ask all participants to please ensure that communications from the email address polmeth@utoronto.ca are not redirected to a spam folder.
-This situation would place us in a conundrum: there is no way for us to know that you haven't received emails, and even if we send you reminders, you would not see them.
-At this point in time, all applicants who submitted a proposal have been contacted.
-We will be in touch with participants in the weeks before the conference to provide on logistics.
+Importantly, we ask all participants to ensure that communications from the email address [polmeth@utoronto.ca](mailto:polmeth@utoronto.ca) are not redirected to a spam folder.
+This would place us in a conundrum: there is no way for us to know that you haven't received emails, and even if we send you reminders, you would not see them.
+We will be in touch with participants in the weeks before the conference to provide information on logistics.

 ## Paper Presenters and Discussants

 The format for the virtual panels will resemble that of the International Methods Colloquium.
-We plan to use Zoom Webinars for each concurrent panel, depending on the total number of registrants.
+We expect to use Zoom Webinars.
 Paper presenters, their co-authors (if they choose to) and discussants will be invited to join as "panelists".
-Panelists normally join the meeting with video and audio.
 Other registered participants will be invited to join as "attendees".
-Attendees will be able to watch the broadcast of each panel live, participate in the chat, and ask questions with audio during the audience question period.
+Attendees will be able to watch the broadcast of each panel live, interact in the chat, and ask questions with audio during the audience question period.

 A host (the equivalent of a chair for in-person conferences) will supervise each virtual panel.
 The host will typically be an organizer, a Fellow of the Society, or an experienced member.
-Each panel will have a co-host, a graduate student trained to ensure the smooth flow of the discussion.
+Each panel will have a co-host, a graduate student trained to ensure the smooth flow of the discussion and provide logistical support.

-We will ask that presenters be prepared to share their paper with their discussant by **Monday, July 6** at the latest, one week ahead of the conference.
+We ask that presenters be prepared to share their paper with their discussant by **Monday, July 6** at the latest, one week ahead of the conference.

 ### Expected Presentation Length